 - Predict room temperature mechanical properties of 3D-printed material system considering micro voids as inclusion calculated using thermal transport phenomenon

 - Calculate temperature distribution, deformation and residual stress during and after the 3D printing process and perform multi-scale progressive failure analysis to show damage initiation and evolution

-- Participants will be able to perform virtual sampling, the design allowables and constituents’ sensitivities for AM-printed materials in multiple orientations which can be predicted to establish generic acceptance region plot
+- By performing virtual sampling, design allowables and constituents’ sensitivities for AM-printed materials in multiple orientations can be predicted to establish generic acceptance region plot